 Shore to ship short data message

-The sequence diagram for shore to ship short data message is shown in Figure 40.
+The sequence diagram for shore to ship short data message with ACK is shown in Figure 37.
 This protocol is used for short data messages that fit within a single transmission burst.

 The ship sends and ACK when the message is received correctly, otherwise the shore may automatically retry until the retry limit is reached.